Family & Friends - Know the Words

-- Firstly, it's possible to feel depressed and NOT feel suicidal.
+- Firstly, it is possible to feel depressed and to NOT feel suicidal.

 - But sometimes a deep depression can lead to thoughts of suicide and if you are concerned someone is depressed, you need to be mindful that they may also be having suicidal thoughts.